 Oxford graduate Serena has been a member of the ESU for six years, ever since the late Paul Hollely encouraged her to join after a round of the ESU-Churchill Public Speaking Competition.
-She now works in political communications in Westminster and, with Louis Preston, is co-chair of our newly formed Young Members Forum.
+She now works in political communications in Westminster.

 Tell us about how you became involved in the ESU.